AnjaliBhogi2001/Assignment2_bhogireddy/Aboutme.md

 ### Anjali Bhogireddy

 I have started my masters in Us after completing ny bachelors in India.
-My bachelors is all about Electronics and Communication, so i have startes *gaining* computer knowledge in masters.
+My bachelors is all about Electronics and Communication, so i have started *gaining* computer knowledge in masters.

 ![anjali pic](Anjali.jfif)